jaketrent/html-webpack-template/README.md

 - `mobile`: Sets appropriate meta tags for page scaling.
 - `title`: The title to use for the generated HTML document.
 - `window`: object that defines data you need to bootstrap a javascript app
+- `meta`: object that defines the meta tags

 Plus any [html-webpack-plugin config options](https://github.com/ampedandwired/html-webpack-plugin#configuration) otherwise available.